doctorscripto/DeployImage/README.md

 Test for the Presence of the Windows 10 ADK

-There are also 4 sample scripts provided
+There are also a sample script provided

-DeployNanoServerPhysicalMedia.ps1

-Prompts for an available USB key, Prepares it as Bootable WinPE with PowerShell and with Nanoserver media, Drivers and DeployImage Module

 DeployWindowsPE.ps1

 Prompts for an available USB key, Prepares it as Bootable WinPE with PowerShell

-DeployNanoServerVHD.ps1

-Deploy Nanoserver Wim file to a VHD

-DeployNanoServerPhysical.ps1

-Deploy Nano Server to a Targeted Disk